banyanlogic/website/BL4.0-reference.md

 C-SALF is a self-organizing operating framework developed to run a $3M enterprise team — 10 staff, 10 contractors, 3 continents — now made explicit and teachable.
 It was not designed for a market.
 It formed through 30 years of enterprise observation: IBM · TRW · Freddie Mac · 30+ FedRAMP assessments · World Bank Group.
 HUMS™ is the diagnostic vocabulary excavated from perennial wisdom to name what was breaking.
 T-shaped is the upskilling target state.
 CLAAS is one person’s selection of upskilling dimensions for this era.
 C-SALF is one practical visualization of what a T-shaped person actually does.
 Together: a diagnostic instrument that lowers the activation energy for the People layer to jump to a higher orbit — inside any existing framework, at any scale.

-Banyan Logic, LLC is a diagnostic instrument company and systems thinking movement.
+Banyan Logic, LLC is an AI and Automation Literacy company — bringing systems thinking to the masses so all can improve their lives.
 Founder: Srinivasa M. Kasturi — Senior ISO, World Bank Group · 30 years enterprise delivery · CISSP · SAFe RTE/POPM · MS Computer Engineering Villanova · IBM co-inventor US Patent 6,715,073 · 30+ FedRAMP 3PAO assessments · $3M team · 10 staff + 10 contractors · 3 continents · 4 AI products shipped · T-shaped skills classes already taught · sole proprietor · 8–10 hrs/week available · earliest retirement 2029.

 |IP Asset                        |Layer                         |Exit Status             |Note                                                                                                                                                                                                                 |
 |--------------------------------|------------------------------|------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|